EPFL-ENAC/TOPO-DataGen/README.md

 1. LHS synthetic data generation

     Configure the sampling boundary in `script/presets/sence_name.json`.
 The configuration parameter is of great significance for the following redering of synthetic images.
 Please make sure the height is about 100~200 meters above the ground of the area.

 2. Matched synthetic image with given camera pose from real data collected by the DJI drone

     ```bash
+    export scene=demo
     export OUT_DIR=$HOME/Documents/Cesium
-    python scripts/start_generate.py scene-matching scene -matchPhantom Path_to_real_images -cesiumhome $OUT_DIR
+    python scripts/start_generate.py $scene-matching $scene -matchPhantom Path_to_real_images -cesiumhome $OUT_DIR
     # The -matchPhantom argument will call exiftool to automatically extract the meta data including
     # camera poses and orientation of the images into a .csv file and start generating the matching synthetic image.
    ```